keptn-sandbox/contributing/README.md

 ## How to contribute new content?

-1. Make sure your repository has the following contents
+1. Make sure your repository has the following files

+    - README.md
-    - README with description of project, how to use it, ...
+      - with description of project
+      - how to use it
+      - how to install/uninstall
+      - compatibility matrix for Keptn version compatibility
     - LICENSE
     - CODEOWNERS (with your git account)